gis-rpd/pipelines/README.md

 ## Overview

-- Pipelines are organized into directories of specific category, e.g. `variant-calling`
+- Pipelines are organised into directories of specific category, e.g. `variant-calling`
 - Each pipeline has its own subfolder there and the corresponding wrapper script has the same name